 Where are the prices for the tours?

-The prices appear at the end of each tour description page, which can be reached from the “cycling holidays” link at the top of the page.
+The prices appear at the end of each tour description page; they’re also on the Prices and Availability page.

 How do I get to the Beano?

 Our venues are within cycling distance of a railway station.
 Fellow Beanoers can usually offer lifts back to the station at the end of the Beano.
 Most taxi firms have ‘people carriers’ or minibuses etc that can carry bikes (ask when booking the taxi).